Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 7 - Integrating with Cloud API.md

 gcloud projects add-iam-policy-binding ${PROJECT_ID} --member serviceAccount:guestbook@${PROJECT_ID}.iam.gserviceaccount.com --role roles/editor

-//Generate a JSON key to be used by the app to use for accessing this gcloud iam service-accounts keys create \ ~/service-account.json \ --iam-account guestbook@${PROJECT_ID}.iam.gserviceaccount.com
+//Generate a JSON key to be used by the app to use for accessing this
+//This command creates service account credentials that are stored in the `$HOME/service-account.json` file. gcloud iam service-accounts keys create \ ~/service-account.json \ --iam-account guestbook@${PROJECT_ID}.iam.gserviceaccount.com
 ```